OHI-Science/ohimanual/2_plan/Team_Structure.md

 **1. A Multidisciplinary Working Group**

-The OHI+ working group for your study area should include government agencies, scientific and academic experts, civil society (resource users), and NGOs (social, environmental).
+The OHI+ working group for your study area should include government agencies, scientific and academic experts, civil society (resource users), NGOs (social, environmental), and private sectors.
 By assembling a multidisciplinary working group, you ensure the tasks are evenly divided among the participants, as well as counting with a pluralistic system to include various values and perspectives.
 This working group is responsible for:

 + doing the early learning about OHI and developing the Work Plan in Phase 2.
 + provides important guidance to the technical team in terms of stakeholder engagement, goal weighing, reference points, and ensuring the study is aligning with management and policy needs.